tarwn/lessthandot-hugo/blogs/content/posts/2013-11-25-a-time-of-changes.md

   - Professional Development

 ---
-This post could have also been titled, “A New Job & Everything That Goes Along With It”…
+This post could have also been titled, “A New Job & Everything That Goes Along With It”...

 ## My New Job